i386x/pubdocs/TeX/README.md

    # Snippet of Python-like pseudo-code that ships `\leaders` element `e` to
    # the DVI.

-   # Get the final skip width:
+   # Get the final glue width:
    tw = e.skip.base
    # Get the box width:
    w = e.box.width